-This is filed with the Court when you want to the Court to make decisions regarding certain issues that you are having that you have been unable to come to an agreement with your spouse on.
-For example, if you want to sell your community property home, establish child support and/or spousal support or obtain a court ordered parenting plan, you would file a Request for Order regarding this issue.
+This is filed with the Court when you want the Court to make decisions regarding certain issues that you are having that you have been unable to come to an agreement with your spouse on.
+For example, if you want to sell your community property home, establish child support and/or spousal support or obtain a court-ordered parenting plan, you would file a Request for Order regarding this issue.
 The Court would then make an order regarding your request.
 Download Request for Order now.

 Property Order Attachment to Findings and Order after Hearings (FL-344):

 When you file a Divorce Petition or Response, the court requires that you pay a filing fee (usually $435).
 If you cannot afford the filing fee, you may want to apply for a fee waiver with the court.
 To ask for a fee waiver, you need to complete and sign Form FW-001, make two copies (so you have three total), and bring to your court clerk.
 Instructions regarding the fee waiver process are contained in Form FW-001-INFO.
 The California court website also offers instructions via a free video tutorial.